-Q: How easy was it to forge a relationship between White and Black movements, given that the objectives of the two were very different?
+Q: How easy was it to forge a relationship between White and Black movements, all.

-Professor Frost: The Whites regarded the ANC as terrorists; there was no trust at all.
 They could not talk to them as they simply did not trust them.
 In the early days, it was all about learning to trust, and understand that they were not dealing with madmen.
 Then, the White government had to start delivering, and meeting certain promises to earn their credentials.